Hobart2967/lending-statistics-service/README.md

 I quit the research about that problem for time reasons and added it to this list.
 - Some ToDos in the Code have been marked with "TODO".
 Those are steps that I would plan for the future if continuing to develop on this project.
 - Cascading and database layout needs to be improved.
 E.g. when a friendship is cancelled, there's currently no logic that also cleans up the friends loan limits.
+- Jest detected an open handle and does not exist when not using `--forceExit` - This needs to be investigated if this is critical and where it is coming from.
+Potential memory leak!

 ## Notes